5a5a8/CSherlock/README.md

 libpcre2 is used for regular expression matching, while libcurl is used for making web requests.

 ## TODO

+This list is not exhaustive.

 - Write a proper cross-platform makefile
 - Improve false positive rate (i.e. finish implementation of get_request function)
 - Complete documentation
 - Add proper verbose printing for verbose mode
+- Add debug logging
+- Add argument for number of threads